Ask Experts Questions for FREE Help!

 Never bypass a GFI breaker for your tub.
 Ever.

 The reason the house breaker did not trip is because it requires over 100,000 Amps of current before it trips where a GFI breaker requires 1/100 th of this amount.
-Its a good thing that you do not have a direct to ground fault in your system, because if you did you would likely be dead.
+It's a good thing that you do not have a direct to ground fault in your system, because if you did you would likely be dead.

 The first thing to do is replace the GFI breaker.
 They wear out over time and a worn breaker will display symptoms similar to what you have described.

 Another option is to use an ammeter to diagnose the current in your system prior to the trip.
-If your ammeter starts at 40A but climbs steadily over 20 minutes then you may have a heat related slow fault like discribed in the post above.
+If your ammeter starts at 40A but climbs steadily over 20 minutes then you may have a heat related slow fault like described in the post above.
 If your current stays steady for 20 minutes and then trips, it is likely the breaker itself.

 But for now, you need to determine how much damage has been done by reversing the wires.

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search